balugp/nodeex/README.md

 Learn NodeJS,

  The exercises are various online exapmles from various sources.
- I am doing it as a execises to get famlier with that
+ These execises will help to get famlier with the each modules